 Those who live in the Gulf Coast Region, especially residents of hard-hit areas like Northern Florida, are fairly savvy about preparing for a hurricane.
 But if it’s been a while since you’ve been through a storm or if you’re new to the area, knowing what to do before and after a storm can help you stay safe and recover more quickly.

 The official start of the Atlantic hurricane season was June 1st, but storm activity (including Tropical Depressions and Tropical Storms) can happen at any time.
 While unlikely, there is always a chance for a freak storm to hit, even in winter.
 In fact, on February 3, 1952, an intense tropical storm ripped through Miami knocking out power and damaging boats.

-“If you wait until the season begins to start your preparations, it’s too late,” says GCI President Chris Matthews, “Stay prepared year-round but really take stock of your plans and supplies no later than May 1st in order to be prepared for the most active part of the hurricane season.”
+“If you wait until the season begins to start your preparations, it’s too late,” says GCI President and Principal Chris Matthews, “Stay prepared year-round but really take stock of your plans and supplies no later than May 1st in order to be prepared for the most active part of the hurricane season.”